quicwg/base-drafts/draft-ietf-quic-recovery.md

 * packet_number: The packet number of the sent packet.

-* retransmittable: A boolean that indicates whether a packet is retransmittable.
+* ack_eliciting: A boolean that indicates whether a packet is ack-eliciting.
 If true, it is expected that an acknowledgement will be received, though the peer could delay sending the ACK frame containing it by up to the MaxAckDelay.